Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 cbt-rarity-neg-log-rarity-no-cut:
 - cbt berg fixed based on raity and log rarity in the same order of least common to most common,

+guten-norm-rarity-neg-log-rarity:
+- same as guten-rarity-neg-log-rarity-no-cut, but log rarity and rarity normalized

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh